WolffunService/thetan-world-sdk-docs/README.md

 ### StartGrindingHeroItem

-#### Declaration
+**Declaration:**
 ``public void StartGrindingHeroItem()``

-#### Description
-Start grinding NFT after prepare match for NFT is succedd.
+**Description:** Start grinding NFT after prepare match for NFT is succedd.
 If call this before call PrepareMatchForSelectedNFT, it won't do anything.
 This function also can be used to resume grinding after call [PauseGrindingHeroItem](#pausegrindingheroitem)

 ---